 In the table above, we show the variance of each principal component and the proportion of the input (standardized) data set’s total variance variable that it accounts for.
 Examining the table closer, the 1st two components capture 99.8% of the data set variation.

 In the loadings table, we outline the weights of the principal component in each input variable:

 Examining the input variables (i.e. region price) loadings for the first component shows a uniform loading for all variables.
-This can be interpreted as the level-factor (price that is locale-neutral).
+This can be interpreted as the level-factor (a price that is locale-neutral).